 - The second option, which most railroads are choosing, is buying third-party software using the SaaS model.

-- Financial Costs – Initial and ongoing costs are significantly less when purchasing a third-party SaaS software.
+- Financial Costs – Both initial and ongoing costs are significantly less when purchasing a third-party SaaS software.
 When building your own software solution, you have to create a whole new department, including processes, people, tools/technology, and additional management.
 This means you’re paying for the initial buildout, ongoing support, upgrades, platform migrations, and keeping up with industry trends.
 All these costs can add up quickly and end up costing you hundreds of thousands of dollars.

 - Opportunity Cost – Purchasing SaaS software will allow you to focus on profit-generating activities, whereas building a software in-house can steal valuable internal resources from high-profit opportunities.
-You can take advantage of the SaaS platform’s existing functionality in a much faster time frame than a company trying to DIY a solution.
+You can take advantage of the SaaS platform’s existing functionality in a much faster timeframe than a company trying to DIY a solution.

 - Maintenance – With a third-party SaaS provider, your maintenance fees will roll into your subscription costs.
 Their staff will help launch their solution at your organization, manage maintenance going forward, and push out new features and hardware.
-When you choose to build, you’re responsible for all maintenance items related to your new software such as: launches, bugs resolutions, training, compliance, and building new features.
-All that maintenance will likely require increased bandwidth or extra staff.
+When you choose to build, you’re responsible for all maintenance items related to your new software such as: launches, bug resolutions, training, compliance, and building new features.
+All that maintenance will likely require increased bandwidth and extra staff.

 An example of SaaS value in action: A Class 1 railroad customer of Wi-Tronix was previously managing their own solution for years, but was tired of dealing with excessive storage, limited AI capabilities, and competing for internal resources with other departments.
 This customer decided it was best to integrate with our software in order to eliminate maintenance costs and lack of technological capabilities.
 The result?
 They now outperform most other Class 1’s when it comes to fuel efficiency and regulatory compliance.